Authenticate

 User-agent string:

-While performing advanced (nFactor) authentication for Citrix Workspace app on iPhone or iPad, the authentication process is redirected to an embedded WebView.
-The resultant user agent string may vary slightly based on the OS version, CWA build version, the device model, and the AuthManager version.
+While performing advanced (nFactor) authentication for Citrix Workspace app an iPhone or iPad, the authentication process is redirected to an embedded WebView.
+The resultant user agent string might vary slightly based on the OS version, the CWA build version, the device model, and the AuthManager version.
 For example, consider the following user agent strings for iPhone and iPad.

 For iPhone: